vncg/react-admin/.github/CONTRIBUTING.md

 ## Submitting a Pull Request

-React-admin is a community project, so pull requests are always welcome, but before working on a large change, it is best to open an issue first to discuss it with the maintainers.
+vn-kooch-react-admin is a community project, so pull requests are always welcome, but before working on a large change, it is best to open an issue first to discuss it with the maintainers.
 In that case, prefix it with "[RFC]" (Request for Comments)

 When in doubt, keep your pull requests small.
 To give a PR the best chance of getting accepted, don't bundle more than one feature or bug fix per pull request.
 It's always best to create two smaller PRs than one big one.